 We already mentioned Collies as being similar to Australian Shepherds in terms of their personalities, but they are also a good match in terms of looks – especially those with blue merle coloring.

 If you are a fan of the stockiness and solidity of Australian Shepherds, you might find a Leonberger suits your tastes.
-They have medium to long coats and are a heavier build, but they do share something of the Australian Shepherd’s shape.
+They have medium to long coats and are heavier, but they share something of the Australian Shepherd’s shape.

 Is An Australian Cattle Dog The Same As An Australian Shepherd?